-Program Directors: Kathleen Fletcher Bacer, Ed.D.
-(626) 815-5480, (626) 815-5355 kbacer@apu.edu
+Tier I Program Director: Robert Vouga, Ed.D.
+(626) 815-5369, rvouga@apu.edu

-Dan Elliott, Ed.D.
-(626) 815-5369 delliott@apu.edu
+Educational Technology Program Director, Kathleen Fletcher Bacer, Ed.D.
+(626) 815-5355, kbacer@apu.edu

 Growing demand from districts for administrators trained to provide leadership in educational technology led to development of this combined program.
-Candidates who complete this 54-unit sequence will earn both the Master of Arts in Educational Technology degree and the entry-level Preliminary Administrative Services Credential (Tier I).
-Although the credential will authorize initial employment in any administrative position, a graduate of this combined program will be uniquely prepared for positions such as that of coordinator or director of educational technology at a school site or district office.
+Candidates who complete this 54-unit sequence will earn both the Master of Arts in Educational Technology and the entry-level Preliminary Administrative Services Credential (Tier I).
+Although the credential will authorize initial employment in any administrative position, a graduate of this combined program will be uniquely prepared for positions such as coordinator or director of educational technology at a school site or district office.
 (Candidates may also pursue either program separately, as described elsewhere in this catalog.)

 Students in the program gain firsthand experience with integration of technology and the classroom.
 The focus moves beyond Internet access to cross-cultural literacy and communication with the world at large.
-The program includes functional analysis of computers' evaluation of educational software and computer hardware, curriculum and lab design, networking, telecommunications, instructional application of integrated software, desktop publishing, instructional design and development, and current trends in educational technology.
+The program includes functional analysis of computers, evaluation of educational software and computer hardware, curriculum and lab design, networking, telecommunications, instructional application of integrated software, desktop publishing, instructional design and development, and current trends in educational technology.